shotover/shotover-proxy/docs/user-guide/concepts.md

 # Core Concepts

 Shotover has a small number of core concepts or components that make up the bulk of it's architecture.
-Once understood, quite complex behaviour and environments can be managed with shotover-proxy.
+Once understood, quite complex behaviour and environments can be managed with Shotover Proxy.

 ## Source

 A source is the main component that listens for traffic from your application and decodes it into an internal object that all Shotover transforms can understand.
-The source will then send the message to a TransformChain for processing / routing.
+The source will then send the message to a transform chain for processing / routing.

 ## Transform